Skip to content

 The construction schedule is so important that it’s often included in the contract documents, making it legally binding.
 For the owner, the construction schedule allows them to plan on when a project can be occupied and can start generating revenue.
 It also helps them manage a broader portfolio of projects and plan resources accordingly.

-We’re going to take a look at what goes into making a good construction schedule, some of its key components, and how you can start taking control by building better schedules on your projects today.
+We’re going to take a look at what goes into making a good construction schedule, some of its key components, and how you can start taking control by building better schedules for your projects today.

-The Building Blocks of Scheduling
+The Building Blocks of Construction Scheduling

 As we begin to look at some of the fundamentals of a good construction schedule, there are a few basic terms that you need to know to get started on the right (critical) path:

-• Work Breakdown Structure (WBS) – The work breakdown structure, or WBS as it is often referred to, is core to building any schedule.
-The goal of the WBS is to capture 100% of the work included in a project’s scope and break it down into smaller, more manageable elements.
-Once you do that, you can begin to see how the different activities relate to one another and start to build the schedule.
-The larger groups within work breakdown structures are known as tasks (design, permitting, construction, different phases in construction).
+The larger groups within work breakdown structures are known as tasks (design, permitting, construction, and different phases in construction).
 Then one level deeper, those tasks are divided into smaller groups to create subtasks (within the construction phase, demolition, earthwork, concrete, etc.).
-Finally, the next level of division is called a work package, which is the last level you’ll break down an activity on the main project schedule.
-This is the level where you will start to connect with other related activities and estimate the time it will take you to complete those work packages, and how that affects other work packages.
+Finally, the next level of division is called a work package, which is the most granular you’ll break an activity down on the main project schedule.
+This is the level where you will start to connect with other related activities and estimate the amount of time it will take you to complete those work packages, and how that affects other work packages.

-work breakdown structure construction example
+work breakdown structure example

-• Work Durations – The estimated time to complete an activity within the schedule from start to finish is referred to as duration.
+The estimated time to complete an activity within the schedule from start to finish is referred to as duration.
 Duration applies to all three levels of the WBS, but is typically examined at the work package level, because when two work packages are related to one another and one is delayed, it has the potential to cause a cascading series of downstream effects that can delay the entire project.

-• Lead time – Lead time is another especially important aspect of scheduling, because it serves as the difference in time, or the delta, between when you plan to start an activity and the current moment in time.
+Lead time is another especially important aspect of scheduling, because it serves as the difference in time, or the delta, between when you plan to start an activity and the current moment in time.
 Lead times play heavily into material procurement.
 At the beginning of a project, it is important to identify any materials that have long lead times (i.e. they take a long time to deliver from when you initially place the order) and place special emphasis on making sure those materials are ordered.
 Missing the right materials when an activity is slated to start can cause serious delays in your schedule.

 Understanding these critical aspects of scheduling are key to constructing a logical, efficient, and streamlined construction schedule.
 Once you have a good understanding of these fundamentals, the next step is creating a construction schedule.